 Well done to the Isle of Wight Council, Sandown Town Council and Sandown Beach Lifeguards who provide the two chairs.

-Sandown deserves a notable mention as you can hire beach wheelchairs.
-They've got super big 'balloon tyres' which can cope with Sandown's soft surface.
+Sandown also deserves a notable mention as you can hire beach wheelchairs.
+They've got super big 'balloon tyres' that can cope with Sandown's soft surface.

 They are free to use but you have to pay a £20 deposit, and you can't book them.
 That means there's a risk that a German wheelchair user will turn up at 6am and put their towels on them.